List of military rations: Germany

-The Bundeswehr uses the Einmannpackung to provide two substantial meals to each soldier.
-Practice is to provide one hot cooked meal for the other meal whenever possible.
+The Bundeswehr uses the Einpersonenpackung to provide two substantial meals to each soldier.
+The standard practice is to provide one hot cooked meal for the other meal whenever possible.
 A heater or oven is not included since an Esbit cooker is part of each soldier's personal equipment.
-Enough food items are contained within the Einmannpackung to sustain the soldier for 24 hours.
-Currently there are three menus; each includes two meals out of a selection of 19 meals, with several heavy-duty foil trays containing items such as lentils with sausages, Yugoslav Sausage, Goulash, beef patties in tomato sauce, Italian pasta, or Tofu stir-fry.
+Enough food items are contained within the Einpersonenpackung to sustain the soldier for 24 hours.
+Currently there are three menus; each includes two meals out of a selection of 19 meals, with several heavy-duty foil trays containing items such as lentils with sausages, Yugoslav Sausage, Goulash, beef burgers in tomato sauce, Italian pasta, or Tofu stir-fry.
 There are also three smaller foil "cans" of bread spreads such as cheese spread, liver-sausage, dried-meat sausage, or cheese spread with green peppers.
 The meal box also includes: thinly sliced rye bread (170 g), hard crackers (1100 kcal), a foil can of fruit salad, instant cream of wheat, instant fruit juice powder, instant coffee, instant tea, powdered cream, a chocolate bar, sugar, salt, gum, jam, water purifying tablets, two plastic bags, matches, paper towels, and a user guide.

-The Einmannpackung ration is supplied in two types, rations 1 to 5 are packaged in a grey cardboard box with the meals packaged in sealed heavy duty foil trays which may be heated by immersing in hot water.
+The Einpersonenpackung ration is supplied in two types, rations 1 to 5 are packaged in a grey cardboard box with the meals packaged in sealed heavy duty foil trays which may be heated by immersing in hot water.
 The trays are opened using a knife or other sharp implement.
-Rations 6 to 19 are packaged in a resealable carry pouch, which is NATO Olive, desert brown or transparent.
+Rations 6 to 19 are packaged in a resealable carry pouch, which are either NATO Olive coloured, desert brown or transparent.
 The meals are packed in retort pouches.